 This PhD program uses a blended method of online and residential learning to teach scholars to become leaders in education.
 The education can lead to roles within academia or research that impacts the way education works in a technologically advanced and culturally diverse world.
 Preparation for these roles comes from a chose in emphasis in either Educational Technology or Educational Psychology.

 The student and faculty members reflect the diversity that the university reveres.
-Courses will explore and celebrate these differences in community while preparing tomorrow’s professionals to meet the needs.
+Courses will explore and celebrate these differences in the community while preparing tomorrow’s professionals to meet the needs.
 Courses in Cultural Perspectives on Learning and Development, Current Issues in Motivation and Learning, and Cognitive Development across the Lifespan can prepare you to enter a classroom at any level and make a difference.

 Loyola University Chicago

 Loyola University Chicago presents an EdD in School Psychology through a blended model.
-It doesn’t lead to licensure, but invites students who hold a school psychology license to build upon their career.
+It doesn’t lead to licensure but invites students who hold a school psychology license to build upon their career.
 Residency courses are held in the summer, allowing you to continue to work your job during the school year and learn on your own time.

 This is one of the quickest ways to a doctoral-level degree.
 Part-time students can complete the program in just two years.
-Like you would in a traditional school, you’ll move through 72 semester hours with the support of a steady student body.
+As you would in a traditional school, you’ll move through 72 semester hours with the support of a steady student body.

 In lieu of a final dissertation, you’ll complete a Doctoral Research Project.
 Similar to a dissertation, you’ll be expected to defend it.
 The help of an assigned advisor, as well as the consistent cohort of classmates, helps to push you over the finish line as an advanced and insightful school psychologist.